Frequently asked questions

 All sessions are different so there is no telling how many photos you will actually receive.

-You can count on a minimum of 100 digital images for an hour session and 800 for and 8 hour wedding.
+Typically, you can count on a minimum of 1 image per minute of shooting.
+So 60 digital images for a 1 hour session and 800 for an 8 hour wedding.

 "Do you travel?"